-One thing that came up in a Vehicle CQB class modeled on the work of Will Petty at Centrifuge Training (and put on by one of his certified instructors) was making our training “Behaviorally Compliant.”
+Something that came up in a Vehicle CQB class modeled on the work of Will Petty at Centrifuge Training (and put on by one of his certified instructors), and that was making training “Behaviorally Compliant.”

-As I understand this, it means to seek convergence between our training and what humans tend to actually do under the stress of an actual close quarters armed engagement – which are generally extremely dynamic in terms of movement, happen very rapidly, and at very close range.
+As I understand this, it means to seek convergence within our training to what humans tend to actually do under the stress of an actual armed engagement – which can be extremely dynamic in terms of movement, high tempo, and at close range.

-And then needing to do all the slick gunfighter stuff – including seeing what you need to see of your sights for good hits – from those positions.
-This really challenges the shooting ability, flexibility, mobility, and gear placement of shooters not used to such dynamics.
+It’s only then we need to do all the “gunfighter stuff” – including seeing what we need to see of our sights for good hits – from those positions.
+This really challenges the ability, flexibility, mobility, and gear placement of shooters not used to such dynamics.

-None of this is what I would call “instinctive” shooting or tactics.
-The best quote I’ve heard on that idea was from Craig Douglas of ShivWorks:
+We should take caution to avoid what would be called “instinctive” shooting or tactics.
+The best quote I’ve heard on that idea is from Craig Douglas of ShivWorks:

 “Instinctive?
 Hell, drowning is instinctive.
 I’d rather learn to swim.”

-Very much in the same way that simple brute strength or a raging blitz attack or tackle can be effective – until you find out the guy you just grabbed is a wrestler or judo/jiujitsuka…
+It’s very much in the same way that simple brute strength or a blitz tackle can be effective – until you find out the guy you just grabbed is a wrestler or jiujitsuka…

-To achieve a Behaviorally Compliant Convergence we do have to break free from square range and square mat training, without forgetting the valid lessons those environments offer.
-But then its in streamlining and optimizing behaviors we are likely to have for what we know will happen after that initial “BANG” of the event.
-After the bang, our behavioral instincts could get us killed if they have not been supported by trained responses
+To achieve Behavioral Compliance, we have to break free from square range and square mat training, without forgetting the valid lessons those environments offer.
+We must train under the pressure of active opposition in order to streamline and optimize the behaviors we are likely to see after the initial “BANG” of the event.